sasjs/sasjs.io/slides30min.md

 - Bitbucket / Gitlab Pipelines, Github Actions

 <!--
-Tools for running release processes include traditional ones such as Jenkins and Release Manager, however for mid-sized deployments you could also consider Pipelines (actions in github) which means you'd never have to leave your GIT repository.
+Traditional tools for managing releases include Jenkins and MS Release Manager.
+Major source control vendors such as gitlab, bitbucket and github offer deployment pipelines, or actions in github, which has the benefit of keeping everything in one repository.
 -->

 ---